oppia/oppia-android/wiki/Static-Analysis-Checks.md

 To ensure that we are not missing tests for any production file being added to the codebase, this check is needed.
 It helps us to ensure production files have corresponding tests and reminds the contributor to add tests for new code added.

 ### Fixing failures
 In general, failures for this check should be fixed by: adding a corresponding test file which has tests for the file which fails this check.

+Important things to note:
-Note that: the file name of the added test file must be file_name without extension + “Test.kt”.
+- The file name of the added test file must be file_name without extension + “Test.kt”.
 For example: For a file named as “SampleFragment.kt” failing this check, the name of the added test file should be “SampleFragmentTest.kt”.
+- The relative paths must match for the "production" file (i.e. the file being tested) and its test.
+For example, if "SampleFragment.kt" above is under app/src/main/java/org/oppia/android/app/sample then its test needs to be under app/src/test/java/org/oppia/android/app/sample.
+Note that the exact test directory layout depends on the corresponding top-level directory/layer (e.g. scripts places its tests under a javatests/ directory, instead).

 In cases where a test can’t be added, or the check is wrong, please: